-S1.
+Figure S1.
 Principal component analysis (PCA)-based clustering, PC1 and PC2, and heatmap plots using RNA-sequencing data from perirenal adipose tissue taken from sham and thyroidectomised (TX) fetuses at 129 and 143 days of gestation (dGA).
 (A) Unbiased PCA-based clustering of treatment (TX and sham) with gestational age (129 and 143 dGA).
 The 500 most variable genes and the two principal components were used for clustering and to describe the variance between the subsets.
 (B) Top 25 genes that explained the variance by treatment (TX and sham) within PC1.
 (C) Top 25 genes that explained the variance by gestational age (129 and 143 dGA) within PC2.
-(D) Clustering heatmap analysis for the top 262 genes under the DESeq2 comparison by treatment (TX and sham) with Padj < 0.05 and absolute log2 fold change ≥ 2.
+(D) Clustering heatmap analysis for the top 272 genes under the DESeq2 comparison by treatment (TX and sham) with padj < 0.05 and absolute log2 fold change ≥ 2.

-S2.
+Figure S2.
 Differentially expressed gene (DEG) intersection plot using RNA-sequencing data from perirenal adipose tissue taken from sham and thyroidectomised (TX) fetuses at 129 and 143 days of gestation (dGA).
-Number of significant DEGs, with an absolute log2 fold change ≥ 1, Padj < 0.05, identified from comparisons between and within treatment and gestational age groups.
+Number of significant DEGs, with an absolute log2 fold change ≥ 1, padj < 0.05, identified from comparisons between and within treatment and gestational age groups.

-S3.
+Figure S3.
 KEGG pathway heatmap and bar plot using RNA-sequencing data from perirenal adipose tissue taken from sham and thyroidectomised (TX) fetuses at 129 and 143 days of gestation (dGA).
 (A) KEGG pathway heatmap for data stratified by treatment and gestational age, and between and within treatment and gestational age groups.
 (B) KEGG pathway bar plot indicating the number of up and down-regulated genes when the data were compared by treatment (TX and sham); the red and blue bars represent up and down-regulated genes, respectively.

-S4.
+Figure S4.
 Biological process (BP) ontology pathway bar plot using RNA-sequencing data from perirenal adipose tissue taken from sham and thyroidectomised (TX) fetuses at 129 and 143 days of gestation (dGA).
 (A) BP ontology pathway heatmap for data stratified by treatment and gestational age, and between and within treatment and gestational age groups.
 (B) BP ontology pathway bar plot indicating the number of up and down-regulated genes when the data were compared by treatment (TX and sham); the red and blue bars represent up and down-regulated genes, respectively.